alexf13e/fractal-flame/README.md

 The "colour processing" section on the left can help if the image is looking to dark or bright.
 See the section below for more information on how each setting works.

 Once a satisfactory image has been created, it can then be rendered to a png image file, optionally at a different resolution and sample count to the preview.
 The raw pixel data can also be saved if you wish to manually process it - see the render section below for more details on the file format.
+If the image is too large, it will be divided into tiles which are individually rendered and joined together.
+Rendering progress is displayed in the info section, and can be cancelled if it is taking too long (except for after the image is complete and is being written to the file - if _that_ is taking too long, the only option is to kill the program and then delete the partially saved file).

 Configuration files to reproduce a given image can be saved and loaded with the buttons in the top right.
 Some examples are available here: https://alexf13e.neocities.org/fractals/.

-For Linux:
+### For Linux
 * The program may not use the same GPU for OpenGL and OpenCL if you have more than one (e.g. in a laptop).
-If you have an Nvidia GPU, running `nvrun.sh` should make OpenGL and OpenCL use the same GPU.
+If you have an Nvidia GPU, running `nvrun.sh` should make the program use the Nvidia GPU for OpenGL, and the OpenCL context creation will try to find it to create a shared context.
 I do not have an AMD GPU available to test if a similar step is required for them.
 * If you are using Wayland, I have been unable to get OpenGL and OpenCL to cooperate there, so it is currently unsupported (sorry).
+Maybe in the future I will have the willpower to get compute and rending running under a single API with Vulkan.

 ### Controls
 The keyboard or mouse can be used to move, rotate and scale the fractal.
 Rotating and scaling is always relative to the centre of the screen.
 Note that keyboard controls move the **camera**, e.g. pressing the `A` key will move the camera to the left, and therefore the fractal moves to the right.